danielsaidi/VandelayQr/README.md

 ## Importing data

-VandelayQR gives you access to the `QrCodeImporter` importer.
-It makes it possible to import strings and data by scanning QR codes.
+If you add `VandelayQr`, you get access to the following importer:

+- `QrCodeImporter` - imports `strings` & `data` by scanning QR codes

 To use this feature, make sure to specify a `NSCameraUsageDescription` text in Info.plist.
 Otherwise, the app will crash.
 Also make sure that